LiminLi-xjtu/CML_model/README.md

-# RAG (Attributed Graph Refinement)
+# CML (Cross-Modality Learning)
-An official source code for paper **Attributed Graph Refinement via low rank approximation and subspace learning**.
+The official source code for paper **Cross-Modality Learning on Heavily Noisy Attributed Graphs**,including methods T-CML (Topology-driven Cross-Modality Learning) and A-CML (Attribute-driven Cross-Modality Learning ).

 ## Environments
-The proposed RAG is implemented with python 3.8.8 on CPU.
+The proposed CML is implemented with python 3.8.8 on CPU.
 All results in the paper are from running on an i7-10700 CPU.

 No GPU required!